Skip to main content

 caution

-Account lock-out could result in an otherwise completely avoidable outage depending on the permissions granted and your configured password policies.
-You are responsible for any such behavior that might result if you choose to ignore this requirement.
+Account lockout could result in an otherwise avoidable outage depending on the permissions granted and your configured password policies.

-You can prevent IP and MAC addresses from being included in our database during autodiscovery.
+You can prevent IP and MAC addresses from being included in the database during discovery.
 Devices with these addresses will still be discovered but the detailed information that would typically be collected and stored is ignored.

 Configure rules to ignore IP and MAC addresses for a specific job when creating or editing the job.